Antoine-Henri Jomini: Swiss Army

 In 1798, at time of the establishment of the Helvetic Republic, Jomini was an eager revolutionary and an associate of Frédéric-César de La Harpe.
 He soon found a position in the new Swiss government as a secretary for the Minister of War with the rank of captain.
 In 1799, after being promoted to the rank of major, Jomini took responsibility for reorganizing the operations of the ministry.
 In that capacity, he standardized many procedures, and used his position "to experiment with organizational systems and strategies".

 After the Peace of Lunéville in 1801, Jomini returned to Paris, where he worked for a military equipment manufacturer.
-He found the job uninteresting and spent most of his time preparing his first book on military theory: Traité des grandes operations militaires (Treatise on Major Military Operations).
+He found the job uninteresting and spent most of his time preparing his first book on military theory: Traité des grandes opérations militaires (Treatise on Major Military Operations).
 Michel Ney, one of Napoleon's top generals, read the book in 1803 and subsidized its publication.
 The book appeared in several volumes from 1804 to 1810 and was "quickly translated and widely discussed" throughout Europe.